tmpfs/strike/rest.1.markdown

 ## DESCRIPTION

-**rest** generates HTTP requests using the http(1) module which wraps curl(1).
+**rest** generates HTTP(S) requests using the http(1) module which wraps curl(1).
 The core commands correspond to the HTTP verbs GET, POST, PUT, HEAD, DELETE and OPTIONS.

 ## FILES